-- 1. Respondents must have completed a System Impact Study, a Phase I or Phase II interconnection study, or have passed WDAT or CAISO Fast Track screens; and - 2.
-A copy of the most recent completed study or equivalent results from the Fast Track process must be included in the offer. - 3.
-If the project is an existing facility (existing facilities not eligible for SunRate), Respondent must provide the facility's interconnection agreement, and if a Qualifying Facility ("QF"), an affidavit that there will be no anticipated material modification to their facility and that Respondent may proceed to the completion of an interconnection agreement with the CAISO. - 4.
-For SunRate projects located in the Imperial Valley and dynamically transferred via pseudo-tie into SDG&E's service territory by the CAISO, Respondents must provide a completed System Impact Study or Facility Study or equivalent and provide documentation certifying the existence of the dynamic transfer arrangements.
+- 1. Respondents must have completed a Phase II interconnection study, or have an interconnection agreement; and - 2.
+A copy of the most recent completed Phase II study or interconnection agreement must be included in the offer. - 3.
+If the project is an existing facility, Respondent must provide the facility's interconnection agreement, and if a Qualifying Facility ("QF"), an affidavit that there will be no anticipated material modification to their facility and that Respondent may proceed to the completion of an interconnection agreement with the CAISO. - 4.
+For projects dynamically transferred via pseudo-tie into the CAISO, Respondents must provide a completed Phase II interconnection study or interconnection agreement and provide documentation certifying the existence of dynamic transfer arrangements.
 Such documentation must have a sufficient level of detail for SDG&E to determine conformance with Category 1 content specifications, RFO requirements, and to ensure that the dynamic transfer arrangement conforms with all other California state laws and decisions issued by the California Public Utilities Commission, the California Energy Commission, and any other regulatory authorities with jurisdiction over utility procurement in California.

-Note: If shortlisted, Respondent's interconnection documents must be: 1) in the name of the same entity that will execute the RAM PPA, or 2) shall have been assigned to such entity by the time Respondent accepts its position on the shortlist.
+Note: If shortlisted, Respondent's interconnection documents must be: 1) in the name of the same entity that will execute the BioRAM PPA, or 2) shall have been assigned to such entity by the time Respondent accepts its position on the shortlist.